 Foundational MBA courses often cover key topics such as Marketing Management, Managerial Accounting, and Organizational Theory.
 Once foundations are completed, those interested in pursuing marketing as a concentration will have several courses that are taken as elective credits.
 MS in Marketing programs also follow this format and may have a few required courses such as Marketing Administration, Quantitative Analysis for Business Decisions, and Financial Accounting.
 The difference is that the majority of this degree will be centered around marketing from the beginning of the curriculum.

 Online vs. On-campus Degrees

-We are very fortunate to live in an era where online degrees from accredited business schools carry the same high regard as on-campus options.
+We are very fortunate to live in an era where online Marketing degrees from accredited business schools carry the same high regard as on-campus options.
 Business schools have been working for years to create the same high level of education available online, even though the format of the degrees have changed.
 There are also hybrid options available in many cases, which blend the flexibility of turning in additional coursework on your own schedule with the benefits of meeting with peers in person, on-campus.

 The professors who teach on-campus classes also frequently teach online courses.
 Some programs even include real-time live videos that allow students to participate in live lectures when they are not able to attend classes in person.
 Overall earning an accredited degree is key.
 Online degree programs are convenient, often offered with tuition discounts, and currently are a safe alternative for students with health concerns due to the global pandemic.